 Until recently it has been very difficult for scientists to access data from the collections without physically going to a herbarium and collecting the label data themselves, or by borrowing specimens from the institution that houses them.
 Often the specimens necessary to complete a scientist's research were located in herbaria scattered around the world, making travel expensive and time consuming.
 Shipping these often fragile specimens puts them at risk of damage or loss and has also become increasingly expensive.

 With the advent of powerful relational databases, the ability to quickly make high resolution images of specimens, and new georeferencing and mapping tools, the information contained on herbarium specimens can now be made available and searchable through easily accessible web portals.
 With over 3,400 herbaria in the world and an estimated 350 million herbarium specimens, these records provide an important tool and a crucial resource for conservation and biodiversity research.

-For the past four years we have been involved with the California Consortium of Herbaria in a collaborative project to digitize California specimens.
-The project involves over 30 herbaria located at museums, universities and government agencies.
-To date there are over 1.9 million records in the combined database.
-With funding from the National Science Foundation (NSF) the CAS herbarium has been able to digitize over three-fifths of our estimated holdings of about 560,000 California specimens.
+For the past decade we have been involved with the California Consortium of Herbaria in several collaborative projects to digitize California vascular plant specimens.
+The Consortium project involves over 50 herbaria located at museums, universities and government agencies in California and North America.
+To date there are over 2.2 million California records in the combined database.
+As of August 2018, ~1.7 million records were georeferenced.